Impact of the COVID-19 pandemic on education: Primary Education Inequality

-A study done in the Netherlands analyzed the differences in learning gains from children in primary education from lower-educated and poorer parents as compared to high educated parents and wealthier families.
+A study done in the Netherlands analysed the differences in learning gains from children in primary education from lower-educated and poorer parents as compared to high educated parents and wealthier families.
 The study looked at gains in education in reading, spelling, and math, using standardized test scores for approximately 300,000 students.
 The results demonstrate that children with less educated parents faltered in their learning gains, particularly in math and spelling, as compared to their higher income peers.
 Students were more dependent on their parents’ help during online learning, so those with less educated parents were at an unfair disadvantage.
 Additionally, children's learning was impacted by household income where those children whose families were in the middle to upper class experienced greater gains in spelling and math while lower income children did not.
 The disparity in educational gains based on family income can be attributed to wealthier families’ ability to pay for additional help and materials for their children while schooling from home.

 Inequality in Secondary Education

 An additional study done in Colombia looked at inequality during COVID-19 on students at the secondary-level.
 The study used standardized exams to examine educational inequality and found an increase of inequality between 48% to 372% depending on the independent variable.
 Results find that the change in educational inequality increased by 48% during the pandemic between low-income and high-income households.
 Another result of the study was the inequality between private and public school's.
 Prior to COVID-19 it was found that the educational differences between the school's were statistically insignificant while after 2020, there was a significant increase in the inequality divide –– by roughly 372%.
-This study has implications for how to increase the leveling of schooling in public schools and for lower income children, potentially hiring better teachers or increasing educational infrastructure to help the vulnerable students.
+This study has implications for how to increase the levelling of schooling in public schools and for lower income children, potentially hiring better teachers or increasing educational infrastructure to help the vulnerable students.
 Additionally, the study has implications for how there is a rationing of sufficient education in private institutions that contributes to inequality.